Wodan58/Roy/doc/COYimplJOY.md

 joy0 executes grmtst.joy a lot faster than other implementations.
 That makes the garbage collectors in the other implementations look bad.

-Doy still has to be developed fully before it can be times.